Most expansive package of lobbying reforms in more than a decade

 : Would urge the Supreme Court of Pennsylvania to reform its rules to promote openness, transparency and greater confidence in the integrity of the judiciary, judicial employees and attorneys formerly employed by government entities.

-The legislation was referred to the House State Government committee.
+The legislation now advances to the full House for consideration.

 Speaker Bryan Cutler